brechka/REST_API_with_FLASK_and_SQLAlchemy/README.md

 ###### [db.py](https://github.com/brechka/REST_API_with_FLASK_and_SQLAlchemy/blob/master/db.py)

-Database Python object is created, so other files can import it.
-All other files import the database variable from this file.
+Database Python object is created, so all other files import the database variable from this file.

 ###### [blacklist.py](https://github.com/brechka/REST_API_with_FLASK_and_SQLAlchemy/blob/master/blacklist.py)